Jul 15, 2016 11:08AM

 On a recent visit, the pad thai was, predictably, a favorite.
 Sisters’ solid version of the classic dish boasts a homemade sauce so well-balanced between sour, salty, spicy, and sweet that Buddha himself would be pleased.
 The dish achieved a harmonious texture through expertly cooked rice noodles and egg mingled with garden-fresh green onion and bean sprouts, a crushed-peanut finish, shredded carrot, and a juicy lime wedge.
 We opted for chicken, but the dish is also available with beef, pork, tofu, or langostino.

 Sisters’ take on the German classic rinderrouladen presented a tender beef filet stuffed with bacon, pickle, and onion, then topped with a rich, savory gravy.
 Soft, eggy spaetzle with a crisp exterior and pickled red cabbage, sweet with apple flavor, accompanied the dish.
 German dishes are served with a small salad and Noopin’s noticeably homemade bread.

 The cafe’s ambiance is cozy and unassuming, with a front door beset by two large windows that allow a pleasant supply of natural light.
 A small front patio provides a nice perch from which to experience quaint, downtown Plattsmouth while dining.
-Sisters offers beer and wine alongside Thai tea to quench
+Sisters offers beer and wine alongside Thai tea to quench your thirst.

 Sisters bustles with business and is clearly popular with local regulars, but Omahans and those from other nearby communities will find it worthwhile to make the short trip to Plattsmouth, and, from there, be transported to far-off Thailand and Germany.